ethanrusz/drafting-ahk/README.md

 # drafting-ahk

-A collection of useful drafting scripts powered by AHK.
+A collection of helpful drafting scripts powered by AHK.

 ## Macros